Hash oil: Use

 As of 2015 the health effects of using hash oil were poorly documented.
 Cannabis extracts have less plant matter and create less harmful smoke.
 However, trace amounts of impurities are not generally regarded as safe (GRAS).
 In 2019 following an outbreak of illnesses additives added to vape pen mixtures were found to be causing breathing problems, lung damage, and deaths.

 Production

 Most of the solvents employed vaporize quickly and are flammable, making the extraction process dangerous.
 Several explosion and fire incidents related to hash oil manufacturing attempts in homes have been reported.

-Solvents used to extract THC are flammable or combustible and have resulted in explosions, fires, severe injuries, and deaths.
+The solvents used to extract THC are rather flammable and have resulted in explosions, fires, severe injuries, and deaths.